the "bone-breaking fever" is also spreading in Europa-breaking latest news - Breaking Latest News

 How Dengue is transmitted

-Dengue is an infectious disease caused by four variants of the same virus that is transmitted through the mosquito bites who in turn stung an infected person.
+Dengue is an infectious disease caused by four variants of the same virus that is transmitted through the bites of mosquitoes which in turn bite an infected person.
 The most effective mosquito in transmission is the Aedes aegypti, typical of tropical regions (it does not exist in Italy) but also the tiger mosquito (Aedes albopictus) already reported throughout southern Europe can contribute to the infection, albeit less effectively.
 Unfortunately, having contracted dengue only protects the person against the virus that caused it but not against the other three viral types.
-There is no direct contagion between humansalthough man is the main host of the virus.
+There is no direct contagion between humanseven though humans are the main host of the virus.

 Symptoms